Hidden Figures

 0/5

-There is no sexual content or nudity in the film.
-The focus is on professional relationships and personal growth.
+There are no sexual situations or nudity depicted in the film.
+The focus is on professional relationships and achievements.

 Violence & Gore